 3) Your Trustworthy Acts

 You must give your wife every right to play a role in defining what “trustworthiness” means to her in your marriage, and she must be able to count on you to come through for her on these issues.
 For instance, if you don’t like to read, but she needs you to read Every Man’s Marriage as a follow-up to Every Man’s Battle as a sign of commitment from you, you need to read it or listen to the audio version of the book.
 If she defines trustworthiness as you attending marital counseling with her, you need to go.
 You need to show your trustworthiness in the way she needs to see it.

 She also needs to see you being proactive in building purity into your life.
-You must be the one buying the porn filters, and you must be the one placing your computer in an open area, like the family room or breakfast nook.
+You must be the one buying the accountability software, and you must be the one placing your computer in an open area, like the family room or breakfast nook.
 You must be the one limiting your time on the web and setting tighter standards on the films you enjoy as a family, and you must be the one making sure you are part of an accountability group.
 As long as she is the one nagging you to get these things done, she will never feel a sense of trust because she will always feel that you are doing these things because you have to, and not because you want to in your heart.